 It is indeed ironic that we are still not seized of the fact that besides the Right and the Left streams of criticism and discourse, there also exists a third stream called the Bahujan stream.
 The Left is a recent ideological stream, whereas both the material and metaphysical ideological streams have existed in India since ancient times.
 We may also call them Vedic and non-Vedic schools of thought.
 From this perspective, the Left-stream would be the third stream.
 But today, while both the Right and Left streams are widely recognized, the Bahujan stream is acclaimed as the third stream.
 This third stream is neither against religion nor fearful of it.
 It is not even against the Right or the Left.

 Thus, due to a lack of understanding about this stream, the Leftists, who themselves participate enthusiastically in Durga Puja in Bengal, not only reject the Bahujan myths but also ridicule them.
 On the other hand, right-wing Hindus are upset by them.
-These contrasting reactions are indeed interesting.
+These differing reactions to Bahujan myths are indeed interesting.
 In 2016, the observance of Mahishasur Martyrdom Day by the Bahujan community had triggered an upheaval in Indian Parliament.
 Hindutva supporters are not getting agitated over Bahujan myths without reason.
 They know very well that in the myths, Bahujan heroes resist Brahmanism and Vedic culture.
 They inspire Shudras to rise in rebellion.
 Hence, if they are not stopped, they will turn out to be a threat to Hindutva.

 In his Riddles in Hinduism, Dr Ambedkar has raised a vital question: Why did Vedic women not fight a single war?
 Why did only the women of the Puranas fight all the wars?
 Next, he also asks: Why did the Puranas give the status of Devi (goddess) only to the woman who had killed the Asuras?
 These questions establish that there was a major conflict.
 Therefore, I agree partially with those who say that myths are merely products of imagination, devoid of real characters.
 It is true that they are not real characters.
 Even in movies, novels and short stories, the characters are not real, the storylines are concocted, but the narrated events are based on real life.